-A default workspace is created in a user selected directory when NetSim is run for the first time after installation.
-Choose the path where user wants the default workspace to be created and click on OK.
+As mentioned earlier, NetSim stores your experiments (projects) in a folder termed as a Workspace.
+Default workspace is created in a user selected directory when NetSim is run for the first time after installation.
+Choose the path and enter the workspace name where you want the default workspace to be created.